A Short Guide To Irish-English And Its Accents Spoken In Ireland

 Nevertheless, many Irish dialects have their own unique sound systems.
 There are five major dialects of Hiberno-English as defined by phonologists: Ulster English, West/South-West Irish English (including Cork English), local Dublin English, non-local Dublin English and supraregional Hiberno-English.

-Below you can watch a short video on the accents of English in Ireland:
+Below you can watch two short videos on the accents of English in Ireland:

 - Hiberno-English on www.wikipedia.org (in English)